 9. Song Emoji

-This is the perfect game for music lovers.
+This is the perfect fun texting game for music lovers.
 The game is played just like the game Song Lyrics, but using emojis instead.
 The first person sends the lyrics of a song using emojis, and the opponent then has to guess the song.
 It may be difficult to describe the song using the emojis alone, so mix it up by using letters and emojis.
 Play the game using categories and setting time limits for an additional challenge.

 10. Where Am I?

 With this game, the object is to keep your friend guessing where you are.
 Give descriptions similar to the way you would in I Spy.
-For an example, if you are in the library you might say you are surrounded by books.
+For example, if you are in the library you might say you are surrounded by books.
 You can have your friend guess where you actually are, or you can make a fictional place.
 Set a limit to the number of guesses your friend can have, or you can set a time limit.